jfeaver/dotfiles/README.md

   - ~/.tmux.conf
   - ~/.gemrc

-2. Create symbolic links to dotfile config files.
-I.E. `ln -s ~/dotfiles/zshrc ~/.zshrc`
+3. Run `./setup.sh` (Creates symbolic links from the home directory to the dotfiles directory)